green-fox-academy/myfirstapp-syllabus/week02/exercises/js-basics.md

 #### Exercises

-- Create an array with random names
+- Create an array with some names you choose, store it in a variable called `names`
 - Check if the 3rd name is longer than 5 characters
 - Add one more name to your array
 - Replace the first element with your name